Positive allosteric modulator (PAM) of mGlu4 receptors (EC50 = 19.8 nM in vitro for human mGlu4).

 Citations are publications that use Tocris products.

 Currently there are no citations for VU 0364439.
 Do you know of a great paper that uses VU 0364439 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for VU 0364439